getporter/porter/CONTRIBUTING.md

 * `docs-preview` hosts the docs site.
 See [Preview Documentation](#preview-documentation).
 * `test` runs all the tests.
-* `clean-packr` removes extra packr files that were a side-effect of the build.
-  Normally this is run automatically but if you run into issues with packr, run this command.
 * `setup-dco` installs a git commit hook that automatically signsoff your commit messages per the DCO requirement.